Discovering Africa Safaris- Southern African Scuba Safaris

 Day 2 Sunday

-Arrive Durban, South Africa around mid day depending on exact flight.
+Arrive Durban, South Africa .

 Day 3 Monday